sharma1981/liteExchange/README.md

     cd build/linux_gcc
     make clean
     make debug  OR make release
+	or if you want to make a parallel build :
+	./build_in_parallel.sh release

 How to build the project on Linux using Netbeans 8.0.2 C++ IDE: